etherkit/EtherKeyerMini/README.md

 EtherKeyer Mini uses an ATtiny85 microcontroller with the [urboot bootloader](https://github.com/stefanrueger/urboot) pre-installed.
 Loading new firmware onto EtherKeyer Mini requires the use of [avrdude](https://github.com/avrdudes/avrdude) version 7.2 or later.

 Connect EtherKeyer Mini to your serial connection of choice via the DTR, TX, RX, and GND pins on the UART header on the back of the PCB.
-Issue the following command in a terminal session in order to load a new firmware image onto EtherKeyer Mini:
+Issue the following command in a terminal session in order to load a new firmware image onto EtherKeyer Mini.
+Replace the string after ```-P``` with the actual port on your PC.

 ```avrdude -curclock -pattiny85 -b57600 -P /dev/ttyUSB0 -v -U flash:w:EtherKeyerMini.ino.hex:i```